akwangimoh/datascientist/README.md

 - Data Interpretation and Visualization: I Spearheaded the development and implementation of robust data visualization techniques, translating complex datasets into clear and actionable insights for cross-functional teams.
 Utilized tools such as Tableau and Power BI to create interactive dashboards, enabling stakeholders to make informed decisions swiftly.

 ### Projects
-- Sentiment Analysis on X (Twitter)
+- Healthcare Analysis
-- chatbot
-- Sales Analysis
+- Sales Analysis on PowerBI

 ### Technical Skills:
 Python, SQL, Power BI, Tableau, Excel, Machine Learning, Prompt Engineering.